OHIO’S ART TOWN

 - Phone: 419-238-6837

-- Location: (Map It) The Ohio State University at 1871 North High Street in Columbus, Ohio
+- Location: (Map It) The Ohio State University at 1871 N. High St. in Columbus, Ohio

 - Phone: 614-292-3535

-The Wexner Center opened in 1989 and is now one of the few multidisciplinary contemporary arts centers in the country.
+The Wexner Center for the Arts is one of the few multidisciplinary contemporary art centers in the country.
 Although it was originally conceived as a research laboratory for all of the arts, it emphasizes commissions for new works and artist residencies.
-Its multidisciplinary programs encompass performing arts, exhibitions, media arts and worldwide cutting-edge culture.
+Its multidisciplinary programs encompass performing arts, exhibitions, media arts, and worldwide cutting-edge culture.